 In this article, we cover possible causes of bumps under the tongue and how doctors diagnose and treat them.
 We also discuss home remedies and when to seek medical treatment.

-There are many possible causes of bumps under the tongue.
-Some of the more common ones are those below:
+There are many possible causes of bumps under the tongue, such as:

 Canker sores, also known as aphthous ulcers, are open lesions that can develop anywhere inside the mouth, including under the tongue.

 Canker sores appear suddenly.
-They have no known cause but are not contagious.
-Some researchers believe that canker sores are a type of immune system response.
+They have no known cause, but they are not contagious.

 - an injury or damage to the tissue underneath the tongue

-- hormonal changes, such as those during menstruation, pregnancy, or menopause
+- hormonal changes, such as those that take place during menstruation, pregnancy, or menopause

 - nutritional deficiencies, such as low iron, folate, and vitamin B12